ovebepari/ovebepari.github.io/_posts/2022-05-22-bug-in-craftsmens-online-screening-test.md

 location: DUET, Bangladesh
 ---

 TLDR; <a href="https://craftsmenltd.com/">Craftsmen</a> asked us to find the maximum depth of a bracket sequence, provided sequence can be valid or invalid, however, our answers were checked with a code that only works for valid sequences.
-I can tell because they provided a docker image and I could see the server code!
+I can tell because we were provided a docker image and I could see the server code!

 I extracted the artifacts from the docker image: